Leokuma/patswitch.js/README.md

 # PatswitchJS

-PatswitchJS is a tiny implementation of object pattern matching in JavaScript.
-It is inspired by Prolog's and Rust's pattern matching.
+PatswitchJS is a tiny _research_ and implementation of object pattern matching in JavaScript.
+It's inspired by Prolog's and Rust's pattern matching.

-The primary goal of the design is to allow a usage that feels like it is a native JavaScript feature.
+The primary goal of this research is to provide a usage that feels like it is a native JS feature.

 ## Examples